Sport and active recreation grants for facilities and equipment

 After you apply

-You will be notified of the result of your application by mail in November 2016.
+You will be notified of the result of your application by mail or email in November 2017.

-If you need further feedback on your application, contact NT Sport and Recreation.
+If you need further feedback on your application, contact Sport and Recreation.

 When your grant is paid